 Transfer

-Each Transfer includes a nested Counterparty object, which represents the other party involved in the transfer — either the sender or the recipient, depending on the direction of the transfer.
+Each Transfer includes a nested Counterparty object that represents the other party in the transfer: either the sender or the recipient, depending on the direction.

 The Counterparty object includes information such as: